Matsuchiyama Shoden Temple: Its History, Blessings, Highlights, etc.

 Public Transport (Train)

-• 10 minutes on foot from Asakusa Station on the Tokyo Metro Ginza Line
+• 10-minute walk from Asakusa Station on the Ginza Line

-• 10 minutes on foot from Asakusa Station on the Toei Subway Asakusa Line
+• 10-minute walk from Asakusa Station on the Asakusa Line

-• 10 minutes on foot from Asakusa Station on the Tobu Isesaki Line
+• 10-minute walk from Asakusa Station on the Tobu Isesaki Line (aka. the Tobu Skytree Line)

 Public Restroom Availability